Automated trading journal for Sierra Chart — track, analyze, and improve every trade

 Trading Journal reads Sierra Chart's binary SCID tick data files to reconstruct the exact tick-by-tick P&L of each trade.
 The engine uses FIFO lot tracking to correctly handle scale-ins and partial closes.
 The result is a precise chart showing exactly how the trade evolved from entry to exit — where it pulled back, where it extended, and how the final exit compares to the best and worst points during the trade.

 This is not an approximation from bar data.
 It uses every recorded tick to produce the highest-resolution P&L curve possible.
+The detail chart supports $, R, and T (ticks) modes; the chart itself is labelled as gross PnL/R while trade KPI tiles continue to show net values where appropriate.

 For any selected trade, the algorithm identifies the top 5 most similar trades in your history.
 Similarity is computed from four dimensions: symbol match, direction match, time-of-day proximity, and checklist item overlap.
 Each similar trade is displayed with its R outcome, letting you see how comparable setups have performed historically.